Language

 You’ll find a pretty impressive après scene, too.
 In fact, there's no better way to cap off an awesome day of ski touring Down Under than by sinking a few beers and then sinking down under the table, right?
 See what we did there?
 All jokes aside, Falls Creek should be the number one choice for making the most of Australia’s backcountry.

-Well, that's it for our quick-fire guide to the best ski resorts in Australia.
+Well, that's it for our quick-fire guide to the best ski areas in Australia.
 While the snow might not be quite as deep as it is in South America or Japan, Australia is still well worth a trip.
 Nothing beats skiing in August, right?
 Why would you want to lie on a beach when you could keep ripping the corduroy all year?

 Love this article, or think we missed something?
 Email us at crew@montecwear.com and let us know what you think.
 Other than that, let's hope the season at Mammoth runs to July 4th.
 That way, we only have a month to wait before the season kicks off in Oz...